bpftrace/bpftrace/docs/reference_guide.md

 This is the maximum number of keys that can be stored in a map.
 Increasing the value will consume more memory and increase startup times.
 There are some cases where you will want to: for example, sampling stack traces, recording timestamps for each page, etc.

+### 8.4 `BPFTRACE_MAX_PROBES`

+Default: 512

+This is the maximum number of probes that bpftrace can attach to.
+Increasing the value will consume more memory, increase startup times and can incur high performance overhead or even freeze or crash the system.

 ## 9. Clang Environment Variables

 bpftrace parses header files using libclang, the C interface to Clang.
 Thus environment variables affecting the clang toolchain can be used.
 For example, if header files are included from a non-default directory, the `CPATH` or `C_INCLUDE_PATH` environment variables can be set to allow clang to locate the files.
 See clang documentation for more information on these environment variables and their usage.